WMD-group/oxide_electrostatics/README.md

 Oxide-Electrostatics
 ====================

-A database of electrostatic calculations performed for binary metal oxides.
-Calculations run by Jessica Alderson (MChem project student at the University of Bath).
+A database of electrostatic calculations performed for binary metal oxides from Li2O to PoO2.
+Calculations run by Jessica Alderson (MChem project student at the University of Bath 2011/2012).

 Used in
 ------------